-When Ponyboy and Johnny go to the bar to see Dally, there is a song playing on the juke box called 'Jack Daniels if you please' by David Allan Coe, this song was written and released in 1978 although the movie takes place in the 1966.
+When Ponyboy and Johnny go to the bar to see Dally, there is a song playing on the jukebox called 'Jack Daniels if You Please' by David Allan Coe.
+This song was written and released in 1978 although the movie takes place in the 1965.

 The story is set in 1965, yet it shows many modern (as of filming in 1983) pieces of medical equipment, such as disposal plastic nasal cannula, modern plastic IV tubing and cut offs, etc. Also most hospitals in the 1960s had open wards with many patients cordoned off by curtains, instead of private rooms as depicted in the movie.

 The movie is set in 1965.
 However, when Dallas is reading the magazine, just before he robs the convenience store, comic books from DC Comics and Charlton Comics are shown with logos that were introduced in 1977 and 1973 respectively.
-Also, one of the titles shown (Captain Carrot and the Zoo Crew) was based on characters who were first introduced in 1982.
+Three comics can be clearly seen: Detective Comics #521, Fightin' Marines #166 and Captain Carrot and His Amazing Zoo Crew #10.
+All three comics were originally published in December 1982.

 When Dally, Johnny and Ponyboy are watching the movie at the drive in, Ponyboy starts laughing, but in the next shot we see Ponyboy in the background not laughing while the audio track of his laughing is still continuing (at 07:23 to 07:25 in 91 m.).